KMaitreya/KMaitreya/README.md

-### Hi there I am Maitreya an Information Technology undergrad.
+### Hi there I am Maitreya an fourth year Information Technology undergrad.
 <!--
 **KMaitreya/KMaitreya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.